 In 2018, the IGDA Board of Directors adopted a number of important changes to the IGDA Bylaws.
 An updated copy of the bylaws can be found here (PDF – 219KB); the substantive changes focused on adjusting the number of elected and appointed members of the Board of Directors.
 The IGDA Board adopted changes to its bylaws that move from a Board composed of 3 appointed and 6 elected members to a Board that has 6 appointed and 3 elected members.

-Voting in the 2020 IGDA Board of Directors election for the will begin 6 February 2020 with new board members taking office on 1 April.
+Voting in the 2021 IGDA Board of Directors election for the will begin 20 January 2021 with new board members taking office on 1 April.

-Board members whose terms extend beyond April 2020 consist of the following individuals: Cristina Amaya (2022), Zoe Bell (2021), Marta Daglow (2022), Emily Greer (2021), Christopher Hamilton (2021), Hans ten Cate (2021), Bernard Yee (2021).
-Additionally, Lucien Parsons will serve as Chairman Emeritus until 2021.
+Board members whose terms extend beyond April 2021 consist of the following individuals: Cristina Amaya (2022), Marta Daglow (2022), Sonia Michaels (2023), Natasha Skult (2023).
+Additionally, Hans ten Cate will serve as Chairman Emeritus until 2022.

-2020 IGDA Board of Directors Election Schedule:
+2021 IGDA Board of Directors Election Schedule:

-To vote in the 2020 election, you must be a voting eligible member by the close of nominations on 7 January 2020.
-All members eligible to vote will receive an email with voting instructions starting 6 February 2020.
+To vote in the 2021 election, you must be a voting eligible member by the close of nominations on 21 December 2020.
+All members eligible to vote will receive an email with voting instructions starting 20 January 2021.
 As of 2019, student members ARE eligible to vote.